Learn how freelancing in Argentina works in 2026: Monotributo, CUIT registration, invoices, foreign payments, and Flexhire.

 Disadvantages:

 If you are just starting, Monotributo may be the simplest route, but do not assume it always fits.
-ARCA’s Monotributo parameters determine the category you fall into, and those parameters affect your monthly payment and eligibility.
+ARCA’s current Monotributo categories and category parameters determine the category you fall into, and those parameters affect your monthly payment and eligibility.
+ARCA lists values applying from February 1, 2026 and says gross-revenue parameters are updated twice a year, so check the live table before relying on a threshold.

-To register as a monotributista, Argentina.gob.ar says you need a CUIT, clave fiscal, and electronic tax domicile.
-In simple terms, this means you need to identify yourself with the tax authority and create access to the online tax portal before you can manage your freelancer registration.
+To register as a monotributista, Argentina.gob.ar, the national government services portal, says you need a Clave Única de Identificación Tributaria (CUIT), clave fiscal, and Domicilio Fiscal Electrónico.
+In simple terms, this means you need your Argentine tax ID, tax-portal login, and official electronic tax mailbox before you can manage your freelancer registration.

-If your work is cross-border, ask an accountant whether your services should be registered and invoiced as exports of services, and how to handle any provincial turnover-tax considerations.
+If your work is cross-border, ask an accountant whether your services should be registered and invoiced as exports of services, and how to handle any provincial gross-turnover-tax considerations, such as Ingresos Brutos rules that can vary by province.
+The client's location, where the service is effectively used or exploited, the customer type, and your tax status matter more than whether the money arrives through a platform, wallet, or bank wire.

 Possibly, depending on where the client is located and whether that country withholds tax.
 Argentina has tax treaty and foreign tax credit considerations that can be fact-specific.
 For a freelancer, the practical rule is: keep the contract, invoice, payment record, and any withholding certificate.
 Then ask an Argentine tax professional how to report it locally.

 Argentina uses electronic invoicing widely.
-ARCA’s Monotributo guidance says monotributistas must issue electronic type C invoices for consumer operations, except export operations, where type E invoices are used.
-For an international freelance client, that type E export-invoice point is especially important.
+ARCA’s Monotributo guidance says monotributistas usually issue electronic type C invoices for local operations, while ARCA’s export-of-services guidance says export operations must be supported with a type E invoice.
+For an international freelance client, that type E export-invoice point is especially important because cross-border IVA treatment depends on the client and place-of-use facts, not just the payout method.

 A good freelancer invoice should include: